Babe Paley: Style

 Babe and William Paley maintained an apartment at the St. Regis, which was styled by the interior designer Billy Baldwin.
 They resided there during the week and spent weekends at their 80-acre (32 ha) estate, Kiluna Farm, located in Manhasset, Long Island.
 In 1957, they acquired Kiluna North, a retreat on Squam Lake in New Hampshire, which afforded them privacy and allowed them to play host to numerous celebrities.

 Despite encountering social exclusions and discriminatory practices due to prevalent anti-Semitic prejudices against her husband, the Paleys cultivated a circle of high-society friends that included author Truman Capote and fellow socialite Slim Keith.
 Capote included Paley and Keith in his group of "swans," comprising New York socialites such as Gloria Guinness, Marella Agnelli, and C.Z.
 Guest Paley severed her friendship with Capote when he published excerpts from Answered Prayers, his tell-all about New York's elite.

-Her personal, unconventional style was enormously influential.
-A photograph of Paley with a scarf tied to her handbag, for example, created a trendy tidal wave that millions of women emulated.
-She often mixed extravagant jewelry by Fulco di Verdura and Jean Schlumberger with costume pieces and embraced letting her hair go gray instead of using dye.
+Paley's personal style was considered influential.
+She was known for combinations such as pairing high-end jewellery by Fulco di Verdura and Jean Schlumberger with costume pieces, and for choices like tying a scarf to her handbag or allowing her hair to go grey naturally.
+Several of her fashion choices were widely imitated.

-Paley's distinctive style earned her a place on the best-dressed list a remarkable 14 times before her induction into the Fashion Hall of Fame in 1958.
-Her ability to command attention with her impeccable hair, makeup, and overall crispness was legendary.
-As fashion designer Bill Blass once remarked, 'I never saw her fail to capture anyone's attention.
-You noticed Babe and nothing else.'"
+Paley appeared on the International Best Dressed List 14 times before being inducted into the Fashion Hall of Fame in 1958.
+Fashion designer Bill Blass said of her: "You noticed Babe and nothing else."